Ferry from Athens (Piraeus) to Paros

 What’s the distance between Athens and Paros?

-The distance between the port of Piraeus and the port of Paros is 90 nautical miles (approximately 166km).
+The distance between the port of Piraeus and the port of Paros is 90 nautical miles (about 166km).

 Useful tips for your ferry trip from Athens (Piraeus) to Paros